hardikk2002/Dev-Essentials/README.md

 ## 🔰 An Insight
 **Dev Essentials** is a Chrome Extension built for Developers and Tech Enthusiasts, to keep them updated with the latest happenings, upcoming contests and, new tech innovations.

+### For more chech out this [article on DevEssentials](https://hardikk2002.hashnode.dev/dev-essentials-a-chrome-extension-to-keep-you-updated-with-the-latest-happenings)

 ## 🧐 Features

 Here're some of our best features of Dev Essentials.